upros/acme-integrations/draft-friel-acme-integrations.md

 [todo: The details of how the pledge determines what information to include in the CSR are TBD.
 For example, the pledge could discover the DNS domain via DHCP Option 15, and prepend the identifier from the IDevID to this.

-Note also that EST https://tools.ietf.org/html/rfc7030#section-4.2.1 states that the ChangeSubjectName attribute MAY be used, for example, if the Pledge uses its IDevID when requesting a CSR/LDevID with a different Subject, howvever this field does not appear to have widespread support across CAs.]
+Note also that EST https://tools.ietf.org/html/rfc7030#section-4.2.1 states that the ChangeSubjectName attribute MAY be used, for example, if the Pledge uses its IDevID when requesting a CSR/LDevID with a different Subject, however this field does not appear to have widespread support across CAs.]

 ~~~
 +--------+             +--------+             +------+     +-----+